Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Introduction

 \section{Introduction}

 \citet{fisher1925statistical} advocated randomization in experimental design since it can eliminate bias and permit valid test of significance \citep{Hall2007}.
-Since then, randomized experiments have become the gold standard for studying causal effects in many research areas, such as randomized clinical trials in medical research, randomized field experiments in social science, and online experiments in technology companies.
-The completely randomized experiment (CRE) has become one of the most popular designs due to its simplicity in both implementation and analysis.
+Since then, randomized experiments have become the gold standard for studying causal effects in many research areas\footnote{\rev Note that this ``gold standard'' is not without critics; see, e.g., \citet{deaton2018understanding} and references therein for more related discussion.}, such as randomized clinical trials in medical research \citep{rosenberger2015randomization}, randomized field experiments in social sciences \citep{Greenbook}, and online experiments in technology companies \citep{Bojinov2022Online}.
+The completely randomized experiment (CRE){\rev, along with its stratified counterpart,} has become one of the most popular designs due to its simplicity in both implementation and analysis.
 In addition, the CRE can balance all potential confounding factors, no matter observed or unobserved on average, and can justify simple and intuitive comparison between different treatment groups.
-For example, the difference between outcome means in two treatment groups, often called the difference-in-means estimator, is unbiased for the true average treatment effect \citep{Neyman:1923}.

-However, as commented by \citet{fisher1926}, most experimenters carrying out random assignments of plots will be shocked to find out how far from equally the plots distribute themselves, and more recently by \citet{morgan2012rerandomization}, with $10$ mutually independent covariates and at $5\%$ significance level, the usual covariate balance test will be significant for at least one covariate with probability about $40\%$.
+For example, the difference between outcome means in two treatment groups, often called the difference-in-means estimator, is unbiased for the true average treatment effect under the CRE \citep{Neyman:1923}.
+However, as commented by \citet{fisher1926}, most experimenters carrying out random assignments of plots will be shocked to find out how far from equally the plots distribute themselves.
+More recently, \citet{morgan2012rerandomization} commented that, with $10$ mutually independent covariates and at $5\%$ significance level, the usual covariate balance test will be significant for at least one covariate with probability about $40\%$.
 Note that the covariate balance test has become a common practice when reporting randomized experiments nowadays.
 When chance imbalances are observed, researchers may worry about the results from the experiment, since the difference between the treatment groups in comparison may be to due to the difference in pretreatment covariates.
-Technically speaking, this is related to the variability of the treatment effect estimation, and, as we demonstrate later, we can reduce the variability of the treatment effect estimator or equivalently enhance its precision by improving the balance of pretreatment covariates.
+Technically speaking, this is related to the variability of the treatment effect estimation, and, as discussed shortly, we can reduce the variability of the treatment effect estimator or equivalently enhance its precision by improving the balance of pretreatment covariates.